by Shereen LaPlantz

 Here at 23 Sandy we are currently in the heat of Uncommon Threads, a national juried exhibition of artist books.
 Entries are rolling in and it looks to be a fantastic show.

 One of the hardest parts about entering a juried show is providing good quality images of your books for submission.
 Unfortunately, about 25% of all books submitted to our juried shows suffer due to incorrect resolution settings, poor tonal balance or even out-of-focus photographs.

 When you are entering a juried show, your photographs will be used for curating the show, but they may also be used in printed or online catalogs.
 We always recommend that you put your best foot forward as you never know who might notice your artwork.
 Maybe a coveted librarian or museum curator will see the catalog and want to purchase your book.
 Making sure your images are the best quality possible will help you cinch the sale and get you into the show.

-The 23 Sandy Blog features two articles about photographing your books using your own camera in a home environment.
-You can read the first one here.
-But, there are times when you either don’t have the equipment or software necessary or just don’t have the time or the brainpower for all the technical digital details.
+There are times when you either don’t have the equipment or software necessary or just don’t have the time or the brainpower for all the technical digital details.
 In that case, there are other options.

 Above photo: Jovenes by Barbara Gilbert.
 Photo by Dan Kvitka

 One option is to hire a professional photographer to shoot photographs of your books.
 This is always something I highly recommend.
 Not only will you use these images now for your exhibition entry, you will use them for many years to document your career as an artist.
 From web sites, to library catalogs your images will travel far.
 Professional photos are a good investment in your work and your career.

 But, finding and affording a photographer can be another story.
 Some professionals charge by the hour, some by the item, and some have a flat minimum fee.
 Within that first hour you can usually get multiple shots of a few different books.
 When the job is done they will provide your images in several different sizes and file formats.